Mohammedvaraliya/Data-Structures-and-Algorithms/Linked List/Singly Linked List/README.md

 ### 02. Singly Linked Lists -- Length of List

+    Singly Linked Lists -- Length of List
+    It will return the length of the Singly Linked List

+    Example:
+    Singly Linked List:
+                        "A"
+                        "B"
+                        "C"
+                        "D"

+    length of Singly Linked List is : 4

 ### 03. Singly Linked Lists -- Node Swap

+    Singly Linked Lists -- Node Swap
+    It will swap the node from Singly Linked List

 ### 04. Singly Linked Lists -- Reverse